Artyom17/layers/README.md

 #### Stereo vs mono
 The Quad, Cylinder, Equirect and Cube layers may be used for rendering either as stereo (when the image is different for each eye) or as mono (when both eyes use the same image).
 For simplicity reasons, I propose to use similar approach to the soon-to-be-published-XR-API, where the layer has `XRLayerEyeVisibility` attribute that can have values `both`, `left` and `right`.
 This attributes controls which of the viewer's eyes to display the layer to.
 For mono rendering the `both` should be used.
-This approach provides 1:1 ratio between the layers and image source, i.e. there is only one image source per layer, regardless whether it is the "stereo" or "mono" layer.
+This approach provides 1:1 ratio between the layers and image sources, i.e. there is only one image source per layer, regardless whether it is the "stereo" or "mono" layer.

 For rendering stereo content it is necessary to create two layers, one with `left` eye visibility attirbute and another one with the `right` one.
 Both layers may reference to the same `XRLayerImageSource`, but most likely they should use different `XRLayerSubImage` with different texture rectangle or layer index; the `XRLayerSubImage` type defines which part of the image source should be used for the rendering of the particular eye.
 It is also possible to use completely different `XRLayerImageSource` per eye: for example, the `XRCubeLayer` should use different image sources for left and right eye, in the case when stereo cube map rendering is wanted.